 Firstly, you need to find a Celebrant to officiate your special occasion.
 Your Naming Ceremony Celebrant will help you decide on the best format for your ceremony and write a beautifully personalised and meaningful service.
 As you know already, you’re in the right place to find your perfect Celebrant and you can easily search for the ideal match, check their reviews and availability for your chosen date.

 A Naming Ceremony will introduce your child and can welcome them into your wider group of family and friends.

-A typical ceremony will begin with an introduction to the wonder of children and Naming Ceremonies themselves, and is usually followed with a reading or poem.
+A typical ceremony will begin with an introduction to the wonder of children and Naming Ceremonies themselves and is usually followed by a reading or poem.